quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part21_Looking_Deeper.md

 ---

 #### Tile Coding Feature Vector
 For the Mountain Car task, tile coding is used to convert continuous state and action variables into a discrete feature vector.
-The position \(x\) and velocity \(\dot{x}\) are mapped to a grid of tiles, where each tile covers an 8th of the bounded distance in both dimensions.
+The position $x $ and velocity$\dot{x}$ are mapped to a grid of tiles, where each tile covers an 8th of the bounded distance in both dimensions.
 The indices for the active tiles are determined using the `IHT` algorithm.

 :p How is the state-action feature vector created for the Mountain Car task?
 ??x
 The state-action feature vector for the Mountain Car task is created by applying tile coding to the continuous state and action variables.
-Each pair of state \(s\) and action \(a\) is mapped to a set of binary features, which are then combined linearly with the parameter vector \(w\).
+Each pair of state $s $ and action$a $ is mapped to a set of binary features, which are then combined linearly with the parameter vector$w$.
 The indices for active tiles are obtained using an `IHT` algorithm.
 ```java
 // Pseudocode for creating feature vector using tile coding
 public int[] getTileIndices(double x, double dx, Action action) {